cbor-wg/CBORbis/draft-ietf-cbor-7049bis.md

 applicability of certain implementation choices explained.
-Also, while streamlining the terminology for tags, tag numbers, and tag content, discussion was added on tag validity, and the restrictions pwere clarified on tag content, in general and specifically for tag 1.
+Also, while streamlining the terminology for tags, tag numbers, and tag content, discussion was added on tag validity, and the restrictions were clarified on tag content, in general and specifically for tag 1.

 An implementation note (and note for future tag definitions) was added to {{tags}} about defining tags with semantics that depend on